 acclimatized trees ready to be planted at a moment’s notice.
 By growing trees from local acorns, we are preserving the unique genetic heritage of our local Garry oaks.

 Invasive English Ivy Removal

-English ivy not only robs oak trees of light and nutrients, it also impairs gas exchange by wrapping itself tightly to the tree bark.
-Over time the tree is weakened and will “strangle” and die.
-The OHGOS organized a work party last summer to help homeowners remove ivy from mature Garry oaks in the old town Oak Harbor area.
+The problem with ivy is that it robs oak trees of light and nutrients, it also impairs crucial gas exchange by wrapping itself tightly to the tree bark.
+Over time, the tree is weakened and will strangle and die, unable to compete with the fast growing ivy.